EcoAction Stream 1: Community-led freshwater action across Canada

 The application submission period for funding under EcoAction Stream 1: Community-led freshwater action across Canada is now open.

-The deadline to submit an application is March 25, 2025 (12:00 PT/ 15:00 ET).
+The deadline to submit an application is December 4, 2025 (12:00 PT/ 15:00 ET).

 Please contact us by email at EcoActionNational@cwa-aec.gc.ca for more information.

-The goal of the Program is to improve the environment and increase environmental awareness and capacity in the community.
+The goal of the Program is to improve the environment and increase water awareness and capacity in the community.
 All projects must demonstrate strong community involvement and must address the Key Environmental Priority of Fresh Water.

 Eligible projects

 EcoAction Stream 1: Community-led Freshwater Action across Canada funds projects that have a local, regional or national scope.
-To be eligible, projects must address the key environmental priority of fresh water, and they must demonstrate a strong community involvement and support.
+To be eligible, projects must address the Key Environmental Priority of Fresh Water, and they must demonstrate a strong community involvement and support.

 Eligible projects include: